MozillaReality/mred/README.md

 * //make saving, loading, reloading, pubnub stuff part of the base class
 * //3d: button to add a new card, be able to switch cards
+* //3d: Make an object spin for ever by attaching an animation object
 * 3d:one object with an action to jump to another scene. make sphere. attach a click action. does a proper link the way aframe does
-* 3d: create a navigation action object. click event on sphere will attach to this object
+* //3d: create a navigation action object. click event on sphere will attach to this object
-* 3d: Make an object spin for ever
 * 3d: Make an object spin when I click on it
 * remove color from GLTF object
 * Move objects between scenes by dragging